-“ I thoroughly enjoyed the course and have most definitely taken away a few tools to help me on a day to day basis.
-I have done 3 courses at Impact Factory now and I would certainly come again!”
+I thoroughly enjoyed the course and have most definitely taken away a few tools to help me on a day to day basis.
+I have done 3 courses at Impact Factory now and I would certainly come again!

 Lucy McCrindle - Conference Organiser - National Housing Federation

-"I would like to say thank you for a wonderful course with excellent tutors and also a fab group.
-I generally liked the course and you really did make a difference."
+I would like to say thank you for a wonderful course with excellent tutors and also a fab group.
+I generally liked the course and you really did make a difference.

 Adrian Williams - Senior Cost and Planning Analyst - Transport for London

 We will include many of the exercises listed below, and any additional material that the trainers feel is relevant.

-Open discussion about difficult behaviour.
+We start with an open discussion about difficult behaviour.

 In this section, we explore different types of conflict and possible resolutions.

 It can be a chance to get to the heart of a problem, rather than only focusing on the surface or obvious issues.

-Is it because you really have to deliver bad news, or is it because you're frightened of the other person's reaction.
+Is it because you really have to deliver bad news, or is it because you're frightened of the other person's reaction?

 Delegates are asked to identify a situation where they may have been someone else's difficult person.